jeremyosborne/dnpk/README.md

     - [ ] vault / equipping heroes
     - [ ] treasure items
     - [ ] city siege
-    - [ ] encounter function: focus on fights
-    - [ ] encounter function: provide a sampling of general encounters
     - [ ] encounter function: provide a sampling of only good things (rare)
+- [ ] bug: army-group: sort should place elite troops at the end, but in front of heroes.
 - [ ] Add base costs + upkeep (1/2 cost per turn) for armies.
 - [ ] Keep stats on objects like `army` and `army-group` and `player`.
 - [ ] Find a JavaScript lib like numpy/scipy.